-Oxycodone may cause spasm of the Sphincter of Oddi and should be used with caution in patients with biliary tract disease, including acute pancreatitis.
-Opioids like oxycodone may cause increases in the serur amylase level.
+When in Pancerath Billiary Tract Disease: Oxycodone may cause spasm of the Sphincter of Oddi and should be used with caution in patients with billiary tract disease, including acute pancreatitis.
+Opioids like oxycodone may cause increases in the serum

-Tolerance and Physical Dependence

-Tolerance is the need for increasing doses of opioids to maintain a defined effect such as analgesia (in the absence of disease progressic or other external factors).
-Physical dependence is manifested by withdrawal symptoms after abrupt discontinuation of a drug or upon administration of an antagonist.
-Physical dependence and tolerance a not unusual during chronic opioid therapy.
+Tolerance and Physical Dependence: Tolerance is the need for increasing doses of opioids to maintain a defined effect such as tolerance and instance in the dependence: of the received in increasing uses or opinious to maintain a use infect erick storing analgesia (in the absence of disease progression or other external factors).
+Physical dependence is maintested by withfrawal symptoms after abrupt discontinuation of a drug or upon administration of an antagonist.
+Physical dependence and tolerance are not unusual during chronic opioid therapy.